 |Charitable Gift||Community Investment||Commercial initiative|

-Corporate Citizenship, a leading independent sustainability consultancy, has undertaken limited assurance of the 2021-2022 community investment data against the GRI Principles for Defining Report Quality.
-This engagement was performed in accordance with the International Standard on Assurance Engagement (ISAE) 3000.
-Our 2022 assurance statement is available here (115 KB PDF opens in new tab).
+Corporate Citizenship, a leading independent sustainability consultancy, has undertaken limited assurance of the 2022-2023 community investment data against the GRI Principles for Defining Report Quality.
+Our 2023 assurance statement is available here (152 KB PDF opens in new tab).